 Sarah Milgrim (posthumous award)

-Sarah Lynn Milgrim was born December 29, 1998, in Kansas City, Missouri.
+Sarah Lynn Milgrim, Xi, University of Kansas, was born December 29, 1998, in Kansas City, Missouri.
 From an early age, Sarah felt compelled to take care of animals and the earth.
-She encouraged her family and friends to reduce, reuse, recycle and started a recycling program at her sorority house, Sigma Kappa.
-She was a member of the Xi chapter at the University of Kansas.
-She served as historian in 2018 and as a panhellenic representative from 2018 - 2020.
+She encouraged her family and friends to reduce, reuse, recycle and in college she started a recycling program at her chapter, where she also served as historian and as a panhellenic representative.

 Sarah graduated from Shawnee Mission East High School (2017) and earned a Bachelor of Science in Environmental Science from The University of Kansas (2021).
 She earned Master’s degrees in International Affairs from American University and Resource Development and Sustainability from the United Nations University for Peace (UPEACE) in Costa Rica (2023).
+Her final master’s degree research project was on the role of cross-cultural friendships in peace-building.
 Most recently, Sarah participated in the Sachs Mimouna Fellowship through the American Jewish Committee, whereby, she traveled to Morocco to forge alliances from the Abraham Accords between government ministers and Jewish and Muslim participants.

 Sarah began working as the Director of Civil Society Affairs at the Embassy of Israel in Washington, D.C. in the fall of 2023.
 She was responsible for outreach to progressive communities in the U.S. connecting with young adults, LGBTQ+, African American, Hispanic, Asian, and Ingenious communities to address gender equality, sexual violence against women, and climate degradation.
 Sarah was able to transform her deep concern for antisemitism and anti-Zionism into courageous action.
 She faced these adversities not with fear but with strength and grace.

-Sarah had an unforgettable giggle that was the embodiment of her joyful spirit.
-She made others laugh as frequently as she laughed herself.
-Sarah’s flaming red hair signified the fire in her belly that led her to stand up for social causes, speak for those who don’t have a voice, and develop relationships with people of different cultures.
-Sarah was not only steadfast in creating a brighter future, she believed it could be done.
-She loved fiercely and deeply.
+Sarah was steadfast in creating a brighter future.
+At only 26 years old, Sarah was known for standing up for social causes, speaking for those who don’t have a voice, and developing relationships with people of different cultures.
 In her Master’s research with Tech2Peace, an Israeli peacebuilding organization, Sarah concluded, “The most impactful peacebuilding happens outside political institutions.
 It happens in shared rooms, over common projects, in the eyes of strangers who become friends.”
 Sarah lived by her favorite Jewish principle, Tikun Olam, repair the world.